backstage/backstage/docs/architecture-decisions/adr004-module-export-structure.md

 We currently do not use any pattern for how to structure exports.
-There is a mix of package-level re-exports deep into the directory tree, shallow re-exports for each directory, exports using `*` and explicit lists of each symbol, etc. The mix and lack of predictability makes it difficult to reason about the boundaries of a module, and for example knowing whether it is safe to export a symbol in a given file.
+There is a mix of package-level re-exports deep into the directory tree, shallow re-exports for each directory, exports using `*` and explicit lists of each symbol, etc. The mix and lack of predictability make it difficult to reason about the boundaries of a module, and for example knowing whether it is safe to export a symbol in a given file.